status-im/nim-style-guide/src/language.finalizers.md

 ### Pros

-* Work around missing manual cleanup
+* Alleviates the need for manual cleanup

 ### Cons